aurelia/aurelia/docs/user-docs/app-basics/routing.md

 ## Create A Routable Component

-Now, let's use direct routing to create a component and add in a link to route to it.
+Now, let's use direct routing to create a component and add in a link to load it.
 Let's create a new file inside of the `src` directory called `my-component.html`.

 ```markup
 <h1>This is a component rendered by the router, hello</h1>